 You can see it on its own media page by clicking here.

-Here in Indiegen video blog 4, I talk about the Samsung 10.1 Galaxy Note tablet computer, which I just got, and consider the future of digital art as a result of the tablet revolution.
+Here in Indiegen video blog 4, I talk about the Samsung 10.1 Galaxy Note tablet computer, which I just got, and consider how to draw anime and the future of digital art as a result of the tablet revolution.

 As mentioned in the previous two posts, I have arrived in a new place and have opened the door to the possibility of new focus on my projects.
 In celebration of this new beginning, I am starting the Autumn Super Sale which gives you outrageous discounts on everything available here.

-This sale gives you 50% off most items in the store, with some specials, like Final Independent Animation Training over 66% off!
+This sale gives you 50% off most items in the store, with some specials, like Final Independent Animation Training , the best course there is for learning how to draw anime, over 66% off!
 Take advantage of this incredible sale while it lasts and get the training to help you get your projects done today!

 Secondly, as some already know, there is the modo 601 Interior Lighting and Scene Setups video.
 This video is both about how quickly you can setup scenes due to the speed of using the modo content library and bringing dynamic realism to your scenes through lighting.
 You can see that trailer here.